 What’s more classically romantic than red roses?
 Almost everyone knows (or should know) that a brilliant bouquet of red roses is the perfect way to declare feelings of romantic love.
 Whether in celebration of an anniversary, wedding, Valentine’s Day or even National Romance Month (August), there is no mistaking the implication of passion, desire and above all, love, associated with red roses.
 So, how has the red rose become what it is known for today?

-It’s probably safe to say there’s no more prevalent or enduring symbol of love and beauty in Western art and literature than red roses.
+It’s probably safe to say there’s no more prevalent or enduring symbol of love and beauty in Western culture than red roses.

 Back to Rose Guide: History and Meaning of Roses and their Colors